Real Time

 Description

 * WHAT...Dangerously hot conditions.
-Afternoon temperatures 110 to 116.
+Afternoon temperatures 105 to 113.
 Major Heat Risk.
-Overexposure can cause heat cramps and heat exhaustion to develop and, without intervention, can lead to heat stroke. * WHERE...Portions of southwest Arizona and southeast California. * WHEN...Until 8 PM MST /8 PM PDT/ Tuesday. * IMPACTS...Heat related illnesses increase significantly during extreme heat events.
+Overexposure can cause heat cramps and heat exhaustion to develop and, without intervention, can lead to heat stroke. * WHERE...Portions of southwest Arizona and southeast and southern California. * WHEN...Until 8 PM MST /8 PM PDT/ Sunday. * IMPACTS...Heat related illnesses increase significantly during extreme heat events.

 Instruction